leorenis/logbook/tools/git/commands.md

 To stage all changes in your repository, you can use `git add .` or `git add -A` to stage all files, including new, modified, and deleted files.

+For more granular control, you can use `git add -p` or` git add --patch` to stage parts of files interactively.
+This command will present you with chunks of changes and prompt you to choose which parts to stage.

+To unstage changes, you can use `git reset HEAD [filename]` to remove a file from the staging area without changing the working directory.

+You can also use `git status` to check the status of your repository and see which files are staged and which are not.

 ### Cherry Picking with Git

 Sometimes you don't want to merge a whole branch into another, and only need to pick one or two specific commits.
 This process is called 'cherry picking'.